ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_other_models.rst

 Plot Other Models' output
 =============================

-This example shows how to use cgeniepy to plot gridded data from other models.
+This example shows how to use cgeniepy to plot gridded data from other models (CESM and HadCM3 here).
+You can download them from https://zenodo.org/records/13786014.

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-35
+GENERATED FROM PYTHON SOURCE LINES 9-36